Titou1774/Modeling_corals/README.md

 This program simulates in first the impact of temperature on a coral reef in Gili Island.
 In a second time, the program simulate a release of pollutants and how it impacts the corals.

 The program will:
-1. Solve a differential system equations and save the results in a CSV file (**resolution_modelisation.c**)
+1. Apply a function that solve a differential system of equations, that save results in a CSV file ("ecosystem_simulation_results.csv")
-2. Plot the results of the CSV file (**visualisation_modele.py**)
+2. Simulate the release of CO2 in atmosphere and how it's affect the pH of the ocean and save the results in 3 CSV file ("*ecosystem_simulation.c*")
-3. Simulate the release of CO2 in atmosphere and how it's affect the pH of the ocean and save the results in 3 CSV file (**main_humanimpact.c**)
+3. Plot the results of the CSV file("*ecosystem_simulation_results.csv*") in the following python file: "*visualisation_modele.py*"
-4. Plot the results of the two CSV file (**visualisation_pollution.py** and **visualisation_acidite.py** respectively)
+4. Plot the results of the two CSV file ("*C02_terrain.csv*" and "*acidite_terrain.csv*") in the following python file: "*visualisation_pollution.py*" and "*visualisation_acidite.py*" respectively
-5. Apply linear regression method on datas collected in one of the CSV file and plot it (**linearregression.py**)
+5. Apply linear regression method on datas collected in the CSV file ("*valeurs_uniques_pH_sante.csv*") and plot it in following python file: "*regressionlineaire.py*"
-6. All graphs results obtained, and key figures will be saved in "*Results*" as .png .
+6. All graphs results obtained, and key figures will be saved in "*Ouptut*" as .png

-## Project structure !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+## Project structure

 - As the data used were few in number, it was quicker to write them directly to the code.
 We mention them in the code.
 - "*Internal*" contains files used for passing information between C and Python.
-They are automatically edited by the program and should not be manually modified.
+They are automatically edited by the program and should not be manually modified (.csv files).
 - "*Code*" contains program code.
 - "*Output*" contains saved .png files.